From Word to World: Evaluate and Mitigate Culture Bias in LLMs via Word Association Test

 \paragraph{LLMs Exhibit Cultural Biases in the WAT Task} The overall comparison results are presented in Table~\ref{tab:main_result}, where the ``Baseline'' denotes the default cultural preferences exhibited by the LLMs.
 Both models consistently reveal a cultural preference pattern: USA > UK > OC > CN.\footnote{To demonstrate that performance differences are due to cultural factors rather than the language used in prompts, we conducted an ablation study.
 Details are provided in Appendix~\ref{app:translate}.} This suggests that, in terms of word-level cognitive abilities, LLMs exhibit a stronger inclination toward American culture, aligning with findings from prior studies~\cite{cao-etal-2023-assessing, myung2024blend, zhou-etal-2025-mapo}.
 Overall, Llama demonstrates stronger human-like word-level cognitive abilities compared to Qwen, primarily due to its significantly better performance in English-speaking cultural contexts.
 In contrast, the performance gap between the two models is relatively small in CN.
 Interestingly, when evaluating PWR@3, Qwen outperforms Llama across all cultural contexts, suggesting that Qwen excels at predicting highly associated words.
 However, as K increases, Llama surpasses Qwen, indicating that Llama possesses a more comprehensive associative cognition across a broader range of related words.

-\paragraph{\textit{CultureSteer} Enhance LLM Cultural Awareness} At the methodological level, \textit{CultureSteer} consistently outperforms both prompt-based methods and the base models (Llama and Qwen) across all cultural settings.
-This demonstrates that the model does not rely on explicit textual configurations.
-Instead, it leverages linear transformations to implicitly align with the semantic space of specific cultural preferences, effectively adjusting the default semantic space to enhance its cultural awareness.
+\paragraph{\textit{CultureSteer} Enhance LLM Cultural Awareness} At the methodological level, \textit{CultureSteer} consistently outperforms both prompt-based methods and culture-related models across all cultural settings while some models performed worse after fine-tuning.
+This demonstrates that the model does not rely on explicit textual configurations but also showcases the superiority of our implicit cultural steering mechanism over traditional fine-tuning approaches that may suffer from overfitting or cultural knowledge interference.
 Interestingly, for the Llama model, the CSP method consistently outperforms the CCT method across all cultural contexts.
 In contrast, for the Qwen model, the CSP method performs better only in the Chinese cultural context, while the CCT method excels in the other three, particularly in English-speaking settings.
 This suggests that Llama is more effective with culture-specific prompts tailored to a single context, whereas Qwen demonstrates stronger cross-cultural reasoning, especially for the English-speaking environments.
-This demonstrates that explicitly simulating cultural contexts through prompt design highlights the sensitivity of LLM performance to specific prompt configurations.
-Moreover, it further validates the effectiveness of \textit{CultureSteer}'s implicit learning paradigm in enhancing cultural awareness.